smallwat3r/shhh/README.md

 of plain text sensitive information into emails or chat logs.

-Shhh is deployed at [shhh-encrypt.com](https://shhh-encrypt.com), but **it's better for organizations and people to deploy it on their own personal / private server** for even better security.
+Shhh is deployed at [shhh-encrypt.com](https://shhh-encrypt.com), but **it's better for organisations and people to deploy it on their own personal / private server** for even better security.
 You can find in this repo everything you need to host the app yourself.